-About 40 percent of adult men are habitual snorers, compared to only 24 percent of women, the American Academy of Sleep Medicine reports.
+About 40% of adult men are habitual snorers, compared to only 24% of women, according to the American Academy of Sleep Medicine.
 As a rule, what causes snoring is the size and position of the airway.
 When you fall asleep, the muscles in your pharynx relax and your tongue falls back to fill this gap.
 The larger that gap, the louder — and more likely — the snore.

-Noah Siegel, a physician and sleep specialist at Harvard Medical School, agrees with these theories in principle but clarifies that some women have larger airways and fatter necks than some men.
+Noah Siegel, M.D., a physician and sleep specialist at Harvard Medical School, agrees with these theories in principle, but clarifies that some women have larger airways and fatter necks than some men.
 Women are also at lower risk for sleep apnea, he adds, but their risk increases dramatically when they hit menopause.
-This may be because “the female hormones of estrogen and progesterone provide some protection relative to snoring and sleep apnea,” says Siegel.
+This may be because “estrogen and progesterone provide some protection relative to snoring and sleep apnea,” says Siegel.